stackbit-projects/rainy-daffodil-8ad95/content/pages/index.md

     title: Hello there!
 My name is Malvika Dusowoth.
     subtitle: >-
-      This website was created by me in order to give you a better insight into my life, and to prove to you as to why I am
+      This website was created by me in order to give you a better insight into my life, and to prove to you as to why I should be selected
     actions:
       - label: Contact Me
         url: /contact